-It is helpful to think of the required rate of return as the discount rate, a term often used in the business valuation community.
-The income approach to valuation, often the primary approach used in valuing operating companies, is based on the theory that the value of a company is based on the amount of future cash flows it will generate.
-This approach calculates the company’s expected future cash flows and then discounts those amounts to a present value using the required rate of return, or discount rate.
-A higher discount rate results in a lower current value, and a lower discount rate results in a higher current value.
+In the business valuation community, the required rate of return is frequently referred to as the discount rate.
+As a primary approach used in valuing operating companies, the income approach is based on the concept that that the value of a company is equal to the present value of the future cash flows it is expected to generate.
+Using this theory, we first determine the company’s expected future cash flows and then discount those cash flows to the valuation date using the required rate of return, or discount rate.